light-and-ray/sd-webui-replacer/README.md

 1. Install [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything) extention.
 If it bothers you, you can hide it in the Replacer's settings
 2. Put model [sam_hq_vit_l.pth](https://huggingface.co/lkeab/hq-sam/resolve/main/sam_hq_vit_l.pth) (or others) into `extensions/sd-webui-segment-anything/models/sam`
 3. _(Optional)_ For faster hires fix, download [lcm-lora-sdv1-5](https://huggingface.co/latent-consistency/lcm-lora-sdv1-5/blob/main/pytorch_lora_weights.safetensors), rename it into `lcm-lora-sdv1-5.safetensors`, put into `models/Lora`
 4. Install this extention.
-Be sure your sd-webui version is >= 1.7.0
+Be sure your sd-webui version is >= 1.7.0.
+For 1.6.x last compatiable version is 9a20cb2 (run `git checkout 9a20cb2` inside extension's directory for downgrade)
 5. Reload UI

 ## Usage